therealpeterhua/Cortex/README.md

 net.run([0, 1])     # 0.979
 ```

-NOTE: In rare cases, your neural nets may return *less accurate* results than expected.
-If you find this to be the case, try training the network again.
-Gradient descent can hang on local minima, but each training call will randomize the initialization weights.
+<sup>NOTE: Occasionally, your neural nets may return *less accurate* results than anticipated.
+If so, try training the network again.
+Batch descent is sensitive to initial conditions and can hang on local minima, but each training call will randomize the initialization weights.</sup>

+The lower the learning rate and higher the desired degree of accuracy, the longer the training time, and the greater the chance of overfit.
+Network training time is a function of the learning rate and desired degree of accuracy.

+ELABORATE MORE.
+Learning rate is dynamic?
+Or should recommend lowering the degree of accuracy?

 TODOs: